A New Challenge for Investment Managers? ADA Compliant PDFs, Websites

 What is Section 508?

 Section 508 is an amendment to the Rehabilitation Act of 1973, passed by Congress in 1998.
 Currently, this law applies to government agencies and, in some cases, companies receiving government funding, like educational institutions.
 It requires that when U.S. Federal government agencies develop, procure, maintain, or use Electronic and Information Technology (EIT), federal employees and individuals with disabilities have the same access and usage rights as persons without disabilities.
-Section 508 covers all EIT broadly, including software, websites, web apps and hardware such as computers, networks, and other electronic office equipment.
+Section 508 covers all EIT broadly, including software, websites, web apps and hardware.

 Since 1998 the digital realm has exploded and, as a result, section 508 is on its way to being reformed.
-The requirements are being expanded to cover websites, web apps, and electronic documents, which is generally specific to official communication and final, formal documents produced by an organization.
+The requirements are expanding to cover websites, web apps, and electronic documents, which is generally specific to official communication and final, formal documents produced by an organization.

 Over time, the policies established by Section 508 have been adopted by a growing number of non-covered entities.
 Large employers choose to consider Section 508 standards when evaluating new technologies.

-This shift has given Section 508 a sort of dual role, as both a set of regulatory guidelines for government entities and suppliers and a set of established best practices for the private sector.
+This shift has given Section 508 a sort of dual role.
+Now, it’s both a set of regulatory guidelines for government entities and suppliers and a set of established best practices for the private sector.
 According to on-demand accessibility consultants, SSB Bart Group, the final rule could be published in the 4th quarter of 2015, with the earliest implementation time frame for the updated standards would be Q2 2016.

-Electronic documents will be explicitly expressed in the Section 508 refresh and firms will be looking to these new standards to define their document accessibility strategy.
+The Section 508 refresh will explicitly pertain to electronic documents.
+Firms will be looking at these new standards to define their document accessibility strategy.

 Legal Action Regarding ADA Non-Compliance